Open Source News

 Workshop: Managing your web site

-A workshop on "Managing your web site and optimisation" will be presented by Dr. Peter Houston of Openstrike on the 28th of May 2008.
-The workshop will include advice on making a success of a commercial web presence and optimisation for speed, accessibility and visibility.
-This breakfast workshop is organised by the local branch of the FSB but is also open to non-members.
-Tickets must be purchased in advance.
+A workshop on "Managing your web site and optimisation" was presented by Dr. Peter Houston of Openstrike on the 28th of May 2008.
+The workshop included advice on making a success of a commercial web presence and optimisation for speed, accessibility and visibility.
+This breakfast workshop was organised by the local branch of the FSB but was also open to non-members.

 Uruguay orders first XO laptops